 Payments are generally due on the same date as the return.
 Many states allow or even require electronic payment.
 If you are required to pay electronically and instead send a check, penalties could apply.

 Sales tax non-compliance can add significant risk to your business.
-We can help you comply and stay on top of this ever-changing tax environment.
+If you need additional help on how to fill out sales and use tax returns, we can help you comply and stay on top of this ever-changing tax environment.
 Contact us to learn about the latest developments in sales-tax nexus and what they mean to you and your company.
+It is important to not only understand the everchanging pieces when remaining compliant, but also understand what you file and remit from it.
+Click here if you want to connect the dots and know what you're filing